-- Bleach has Not Quite Flight by means of creating platforms of spirit particles underfoot.
-At this point in the series it's far easier to list the characters with notable spirit power who can't do this than those who can.
-Granted, it's a basic skill for most of the major factions.
+- Bleach has Not Quite Flight by means of creating platforms of spirit particles underfoot as a basic skill for most of the major factions.
+I quickly becomes far easier to list the characters with notable spirit power who can't do this.

 - Il Sole Penetra Le Illusioni: If you're a Magical Girl, you can fly.
 Which is good, considering the size of the average daemonia.

 - Amongst the big names of the DCU, you pretty much only have Batman, Aquaman, and the Flash (usually) incapable of flight.
 Which makes Hawkman and Hawkgirl pretty lame, considering it's their featured ability.